SpaceShipOne: Astronauts

 The SpaceShipOne pilots came from a variety of aerospace backgrounds.
-Mike Melvill is a test pilot, Brian Binnie is a former Navy pilot, and Peter Siebold is an engineer at Scaled Composites.
+Mike Melvill was a test pilot, Brian Binnie was a former Navy pilot, and Peter Siebold is an engineer at Scaled Composites.
 They qualified to fly SpaceShipOne by training on the Tier One flight simulator and in White Knight and other Scaled Composites aircraft.

 Retirement

 SpaceShipOne now hangs in the National Air and Space Museum in Washington, D.C.

 SpaceShipOne's space flights were watched by large crowds at Mojave Spaceport.
 A fourth suborbital flight, Flight 18P, was originally scheduled for October 13, 2004.
 However, Burt Rutan decided not to risk damage to the historic craft, and cancelled it and all future flights.

 On July 25, 2005, SpaceShipOne was taken to the Oshkosh Airshow in Oshkosh, Wisconsin.
 After the airshow, Mike Melvill and crew flew the White Knight, carrying SpaceShipOne, to Wright-Patterson Air Force Base in Dayton, Ohio, where Melvill spoke to a group of about 300 military and civilian personnel.
-Later in the evening, Melvill gave a presentation at the Dayton Engineers Club, entitled "Some Experiments in Space Flight", in honor of Wilbur Wright's now-famous presentation to the American Society of Mechanical Engineers in 1901 entitled "Some Experiments in Flight."
+Later in the evening, Melvill gave a presentation at the Dayton Engineers Club, entitled "Some Experiments in Space Flight", in honor of Wilbur Wright's now-famous presentation to the American Society of Mechanical Engineers in 1901 entitled "Some Experiments in Flight".
 The White Knight then transported SpaceShipOne to the Smithsonian Institution's National Air and Space Museum to be put on display.
 It was unveiled on Wednesday October 5, 2005 in the Milestones of Flight gallery and is now on display to the public in the main atrium with the Spirit of St. Louis, the Bell X-1, and the Apollo 11 command module Columbia.

 Commander Brian Binnie donated the flight suit and checklist used during his Ansari X Prize-winning flight to an auction benefitting Seattle's Museum of Flight.
 Entertainer and fundraising auctioneer Fred Northup Jr. purchased the flight suit and checklist book, and the flight suit is on display at the museum's Charles Simonyi Space Gallery.

 A piece of SpaceShipOne's carbon fiber material was launched aboard the New Horizons mission to Pluto in 2006.